 Your Health & Comfort

-For personal medical attention while on your river cruise, your Vantage Expedition Leader can refer you to reliable physicians in the cities on your tour.
+For personal medical attention while on your expedition cruise or small ship ocean cruise, your Vantage Cruise Director can refer you to reliable physicians in the cities on your tour.

 Please note that Medicare and U.S health insurance are generally not accepted in

 foreign destinations.
 If you have an insurance claim, it should be made upon your